David Montgomery (Florida politician)

-David Montgomery (1836 - April 23, 1878) was a sheriff, tax collector, local politician and state legislator in Florida.
+David Montgomery (c.
+1836 - April 23, 1878) was a sheriff, tax collector, local politician and state legislator in Florida.
 He ran for Lieutenant Governor.

 Originally from New York, he worked as a mason in Key West and Tallahassee before settling in Madison County, Florida.

 In 1870 he narrowly escaped being murdered by a group of men.

 Florida governor Harrison Reed appointed him sheriff.